waggle-sensor/sage-vectordb-example/CLIP_example/Readme.md

 4. To test if everything is working, run `python3 terminal_test.py`
 5. Now, run `python3 upload.py` to start the flask server and use the frontend.
 >NOTE: Remember to `docker-compose down` when you are done using the example

+## Viewing Similiarity Measure

+**The meaure is returned in your terminal**.
+The measure returned is `certainty` which is calculated by weaviate using `cosine similarity`.
+View their [FAQ](https://weaviate.io/developers/weaviate/more-resources/faq#q-how-do-i-get-the-cosine-similarity-from-weaviates-certainty) on how they calculate it.

 # What it looks like
 Below are screenshots of the results obtained on image and text queries: